munificent/craftinginterpreters/book/optimization.md

-This means a 64-bit double has enough room to store all of the various different numeric floating-point values and *also* has room for another 51 bits of data that we can use for whatever we want.
+This means a 64-bit double has enough room to store all of the various different numeric floating-point values and *also* has room for another 51 bits of data that we can use however we want.
 That's plenty of room to set aside a couple of bit patterns to represent Lox's `nil`, `true`, and `false` values.
 But what about Obj pointers?
 Don't pointers need a full 64 bits too?

 Fortunately, we have another trick up our other sleeve.
 Yes, technically pointers on a 64-bit architecture are 64 bits.
 But, no architecture I know of